ssspetrovic/flappy-bird-ga/README.md

 ## Acknowledgements

-This project is inspired by the Flappy Bird game and the NEAT algorithm.
-The Flappy Bird assets are utilized for educational purposes and are not owned by the creator of this project.
+This project draws inspiration from the classic Flappy Bird game and highlights the potential of the NEAT algorithm in creating adaptive and intelligent agents.
+The Flappy Bird assets are employed for educational purposes and are not owned by the creator of this project.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code for your own projects.